mifi/lossless-cut/README.md

 # LosslessCut
-GUI tool for lossless trimming / cutting of videos using ffmpeg.
+Cross platform GUI tool for lossless trimming / cutting of videos using ffmpeg and electron.
 Great for rough processing of large video files taken from a video camera, drone, etc. Lets you quickly get rid of the useless parts.
 It doesn't do any decoding / encoding and is therefore very fast and has no quality loss.
 Also allows for taking JPEG snapshots of the video at the selected time.

 ## Download